mishelashala/blog/003-encapsulation.md

 We have again our object `john` with `John Doe` as name and `21` as `age`.

-And to define a new property and set it's meta properties we use `Object.defineProperty`.
+And to define a new property and set its meta properties we use `Object.defineProperty`.

-Object.define property takes as first argument the object that we're gonna attacht the property, as second argument the name of the property and as third argument an object representing the meta-properties (in which the value is included).
+Object.define property takes as first argument the object that we're gonna attach the property, as second argument the name of the property and as third argument an object representing the meta-properties (in which the value is included).

-So we set the property `_privateKey` on the object john, with the value `secret` and we set it's enumerability to `false`.
+So we set the property `_privateKey` on the object john, with the value `secret` and we set its enumerability to `false`.

 With this if we try to log the object `john` we'll only get the properties `name` and `age`.

-By default all properties are enumerables.
+All properties are enumerables by default.

-Even though this seems to work, we can still acces the property.
+Even though this seems to work, we can still access the property.

 And even worse, we can still modify it.